Orthodontics Module

 NDA Protected •

-Due to my work being under NDA, I can’t show any related visuals or provide in-depth details of this project.
 Instead, I will provide a general overview for context, and focus on the process and outcomes.

-Project Overview
+Project overview

-The Problem
+The problem

-Our orthodontic users would use Wisdom, an application created for general dentistry, however, due to Orthodontics being a specialized sector, the application did not fit the needs of our users.
-The functional gap caused user dissatisfaction due to having to undergo tedious workflows as well as data inconsistency within the same organizations due to their users documenting differently.
+Our orthodontic users would use Wisdom, primarily a general dentistry application, which did not fit their needs.
+The functional gap caused user dissatisfaction due to having to undergo tedious workflows and data inconsistency within the same organization due to varying documentation methods done by users.

-Our Solution
+Our solution

-Since ortho’s workflow is different from what’s seen in general dentistry, a new module was needed to fully address to the needs of our ortho users.
+Since ortho’s workflow is different from what’s seen in general dentistry, a new module was needed to fully address to the needs of our ortho users:

 • EFFICIENT DOCUMENTATION